fernandobelotto/redux-toolkit/docs/introduction/quick-start.md

 ---
 id: quick-start
-title: Quick Start
+title: Início Rápido
-sidebar_label: Quick Start
+sidebar_label: Início Rápido
 hide_title: true
 ---

-# Quick Start
+# Início Rápido

-## Purpose
+## Propósito

 The **Redux Toolkit** package is intended to be the standard way to write Redux logic.
 It was originally created to help address three common concerns about Redux: